readthedocs/ethicalads.io/content/pages/learning-hub/surveillance-advertising.md

 title: Surveillance Advertising
 slug: surveillance-advertising
 description: Online advertising works by collecting data on millions of people without their consent to target ads better.
 You can opt-out and we can help!
-subtitle: Good advertising doesn't have to stalk you.
+subtitle: Good advertising doesn't have to follow you around the web

 Modern online advertising works by accumulating and processing data on millions of people